-Rosacea is a chronic, inflammatory skin condition that cannot be cured; the goal of treatment is symptom management.
-Nonpharmacologic treatments, including laser and light therapy, dermabrasion, and others, are proposed for patients who do not want to use or are unresponsive to pharmacologic therapy.
+Rosacea is a chronic, inflammatory skin condition without a known cure; the goal of treatment is symptom management.
+Nonpharmacologic treatments, including laser and light therapy as well as dermabrasion, which are the focus of this evidence review, are proposed for individuals who do not want to use or are unresponsive to pharmacologic therapy.